It’s pretty simple, really. When you drive around with your bike on the outside of your car, stuff happens to your bike. Maybe even to your car.

 My wife had a clearer sense of clearance risk, always hiding the garage door opener as we left the driveway.
 I preferred to use my infallible memory–until the day I heard a prior roommate’s business ad on the radio as I approached the house, focused on that exciting news instead, and promptly drove into the gutter over the garage.

 That was the day I started fantasizing about full-size bikes that easily fit INSIDE any vehicle.
+But first, what about the other common options?

 Life with a hitch-mounted carrier.